aodn/rimrep-examples/R_based_scripts/Extracting_Spatial_Data_GBR_Features.md

     ## See $metadata for additional Schema metadata

 We can see that there are a number of variables available in this dataset.
-We will need to access three variables to create a list of all above water sites in the Great Barrier Reef Marine Park:
+We will need to access four variables to create a list of all above water sites in the Great Barrier Reef Marine Park:
-- `UNIQUE_ID`, which includes a unique identification number for each area above water - `GBR_NAME`, which includes the name of each location above water - `LOC_NAME_S`, combination between feature name and unique ID - `geometry`, which includes latitude and longitude coordinates in WKB format.
+- `UNIQUE_ID`, which includes a unique identification number for each area above water
+- `GBR_NAME`, which includes the name of each location above water
+- `LOC_NAME_S`, combination between feature name and unique ID
+- `geometry`, which includes latitude and longitude coordinates in WKB format.

 We will transform the information in the `geometry` field into coordinate pairs (i.e., latitude and longitude in degrees for each node along its boundary).

 **Note:** One location (`GBR_NAME`) may contain multiple values under the `UNIQUE_ID` column.
-This is above water structures may not appear connected when looking at the surface, but they are part of the same structure and thus are connected under water.
+This is because above water structures may not appear connected when looking at the surface, but they are part of the same structure and thus are connected under water.

 ## Extracting sites and coordinates from dataset

-We can extract data from the AIMS Sea Surface Water Temperature dataset by using `dplyr` verbs as shown below.
+We can extract data from the GBR features dataset by using `dplyr` verbs as shown below.
 This could take from a few seconds up to a minute depending on the speed of your Internet connection.

 ``` r
 sites <- data_df %>%